codercowboy/mingame/tasks.md

  * add indicator on screen showing keys user has
  * move rendering out to GameRenderer
  * reorganize project layout on disk
+ * mention usage of font awesome in about section

 # future ideas

  * Improve rendering engine to be three-phase as described in the TODOs in GameEngine
  * level editor ability to zoom in and work at a more detailed level
  * level editor undo/redo
  * Make level editor IAP
  * allow user to copy and edit main game levels
  * document code :P
+ * Create level submission email, add ability to submit levels
+ * allow multiple players in level